DronetDevDesign/mercedes-binge-app/README.md

 ## Purpose:

 Welcome to the Mercedes Binge gallery app where users can view binge-worthy photographs of beautiful Mercedes Benz automobiles.
-This app has a special `CHANGE COLOR` button in the top navigation bar
+This app has a special `CHANGE COLOR` button in the navigation bar that will change the websites color theme including the main landing page photo!
+The links in the navbar also include links to the Mercedes Benz official site in case you get the urge to buy one of these beauties for yourself.
+Enjoy the site!

 ## Deployed Website Link: